Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/The Technologies.md

 ## Privacy and Security

-V2 is designed with privacy in mind:
+Designed with privacy in mind:

-- **Process locally** - Desktop apps work completely offline
 - **Browser storage stays local** - Files cached in your browser never leave your device
 - **Open source** - Audit the code yourself
 - **No tracking required** - Disable analytics completely if desired